Neslihan Şenocak

 Neslihan Şenocak (born in İzmir, c.
-1976) is a Turkish historian, and instructor at Bilkent University, Ankara and at Columbia University in the city of New York.
+1976) is a Turkish historian and instructor at Bilkent University in Ankara and at Columbia University in New York City.

 Career

 Her work examines medieval religious orders and the daily life in the thirteenth-century Italy, and her most recent project is on the relationship of violent crimes and urbanization in 13th-century Perugia.

 She is the author of several articles, as well as numerous book reviews.
 These works have been cited about 90 times in the academic literature.